bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * listtransactions  -  (account) (count=10) (from=0)  -  Returns up to (count) most recent transactions skipping the first (from) transactions for account (account).
 If (account) not provided it'll return recent transactions from all accounts.
 * listunspent  -  (minconf=1) (maxconf=999999)  -  version 0.7 Returns array of unspent transaction inputs in the wallet.

+"rawtransaction" would be objects like line of mempool.
+Can contain a signature or not.
+Maybe implement with variations (use json instead of hexstring).

+* sendrawtransaction  -  (hexstring)  -  version 0.7 Submits raw transaction (serialized, hex-encoded) to local node and network.
+* decoderawtransaction  -  (hex string="")  -  version 0.7 Produces a human-readable JSON object for a raw transaction.
+* getrawtransaction  -  (txid) (verbose=0)  -  version 0.7 Returns raw transaction representation for given transaction id.

 * validateaddress  -  (bismuthaddress)  -  Return information about (bismuthaddress).

 * signmessage  -  (bismuthaddress) (message)  -  Sign a message with the private key of an address.